fangq/mcx/mcxlab/README.txt

                        of the srcdir direction; if the focal length is -inf, the launch angle will be computed based on the Lambertian (cosine) distribution.

+       Starting v2024, cfg.{srcpos,srcdir,srcparam1,srcparam2} accept multiple sources,
+       with each source corresponding to a single row of the array.
+For all 4 components, srcpos/srcdir support 3 or 4 columns, and srcparam1/srcparam2 support 4 columns.
+       If any of the 4 compnents present, they should have matching row number.

   == MC simulation settings ==
-       cfg.seed:       seed for the random number generator (integer) [0] if set to a uint8 array, the binary data in each column is used to seed a photon (i.e. the "replay" mode)
+       cfg.seed:       seed for the random number generator (integer) [default 1648335518] setting seed to a negative integer or 0 uses system clock as seed;
+                       if set to a uint8 array, the binary data in each column is used to seed a photon (i.e. the "replay" mode)
                        Example: <demo_mcxlab_replay.m>
        cfg.respin:     repeat simulation for the given time (integer) [1]